 Next, we compile the sample code directly; click “Sketch” -> “Verify/Compile”

 Arduino IDE prints the compiling messages in the bottom area of the IDE window.
 When the compilation is finished, you will get the message similar to the following figure:

 Afterwards, we will upload the compiled code to AmebaD.

 Please make sure AmebaD is connected to your computer, then click “Sketch” -> “Upload”.

 The Arduino IDE will compile first then upload.
 Users are required to enter the upload mode of the board.

-To enter the upload mode, first press and hold the UART_DOWNLOAD button, then press the RESET button, lastly release the UART_DOWNLOAD button.
+To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button, lastly release the UART_DOWNLOAD button.
 There is a 5-seconds count down set as a reminder to enter the upload mode.

 It is optional for users to check if the board entered the upload mode.
 Open serial monitor/terminal and look for “#Flash Download Start”.
 Note, it is normal that some serial terminals may show unknown characters as following picture.